Diamond Prices Chart to Calculate Value & Worth

 Differences Between RapNet and Rapaport Price Lists

-While the Rapaport Price List sets a high cash asking price, the RapNet Asking Price List details the actual prices sellers are seeking for diamonds.
+While the Rapaport Price List sets a high cash asking price, the RapNet Asking Price List details the actual prices sellers seek for diamonds.
 RapNet covers various diamond shapes and market discounts or premiums, while the Rapaport list mainly focuses on round diamonds.

 Rapnet Average Dimond Prices Chart